Introduction

 ssh grenoble.g5k

-We will use the Grenoble site for this tutorial.
+We can, for example, use the Grenoble site for this tutorial.

 Tips